rybinaanya/O-antigens/README.md

 9. Codon-based test of neutrality

 This stage of analysis includes:
 * creating multi-FASTA files for each gene from the conserved operons.
-Using [this script](https://github.com/rybinaanya/O-antigens/blob/main/record_multifasta.py), you can extract gene sequences by gene coordinates from a PROKKA gff file for further use
+Using [this script](https://github.com/rybinaanya/O-antigens/blob/main/record_multifasta.py), you can extract gene sequences by gene coordinates from a PROKKA gff file.
+To get sequences of conserved operon genes from PGAP gff annotation file, use [this script](https://github.com/rybinaanya/O-antigens/blob/main/get_conserved_operon_fasta_from_pgap.py).
+Resulting multi-FASTA files could be found [here](https://github.com/rybinaanya/O-antigens/tree/main/Z_test)
-* gene multiple sequence alignment:
+* running multiple sequence alignment on gene multi-FASTA files using MAFFT:
 ```
 for f in *.fasta; do mafft ${f} > ${f%%.*}.mafft.fa; done
 ```
-* computing Z-test statistics of neutral evolution in MEGAX with parameters: Nei-Gojobori (Jukes-Cantor) model, 1000 bootstraps
+* computing the Z-test statistics of neutral evolution in MEGAX: syn-nonsynonymous substitution type and Nei-Gojobori (Jukes-Cantor) model were applied on 1000 bootstraps with pairwise deletion as gaps/missing data treatment

 ## Results

-1. Out of 204 Providencia assemblies currently available at NCBI, we selected only seven complete genomes and two genomes of contig/scaffold assembly level that demonstrated the best quality.
-In total, we analyzed six distinct Providencia species.
+1. Out of 204 _Providencia_ assemblies currently available at NCBI, we selected only seven complete genomes and two genomes of contig/scaffold assembly level that demonstrated the best quality.
+In total, we analyzed six distinct _Providencia_ species.

 2. We have designed a unique pipeline for identifying candidate O-antigen operons.
 The key features of our pipeline are: employing several genome annotation tools, additional prediction and validation of operon boundaries, and manual curation and annotation of unknown genes.
-Our pipeline allowed us to detect about 20 O-antigen genes that were not previously described in Providencia and Xenorhabdus species.
+Our pipeline allowed us to detect about 20 O-antigen genes that were not previously described in _Providencia_ and _Xenorhabdus_ species.

 An example of visualization an operon obtained using a custom script: